Know Your Rights: Title IX and Athletics

 If I think my school has violated Title IX, what can I do?

-Before filing an OCR complaint, however, you can follow these steps to try to resolve discrimination through your school’s internal procedures.
+Follow these steps to try to resolve discrimination through your school’s internal procedures:

-- Write down what happened.
+1. Keep good records.
 If you think the girls’ athletic teams at your school are being treated unfairly, identify and document exactly what discrimination you see.
-Is the girls’ team getting less practice time than the boys’ team?
+For example: is the girls’ team getting less practice time than the boys’ team?
 Does the girls’ team have to practice in inferior facilities or with inferior equipment?
 Are the girls’ games scheduled at less popular and convenient times than the boys’ games?
 Was a girls’ sport eliminated?

-- Seek support from other athletes, parents, coaches, teachers, and community members.
-Once you have identified unfair treatment, share your findings with others.
+2. Seek support from others.
+Once you have identified unfair treatment, share your findings with other athletes, parents, coaches, teachers and community members.
 Explain what you believe is unfair and ask for help to make changes.

-- Talk to your school’s Title IX coordinator.
+3. Talk to your school’s Title IX coordinator.
 Each institution covered by Title IX is required to designate a Title IX coordinator.
 The Title IX coordinator is in charge of ensuring the institution’s compliance with Title IX.
-Ask the school’s administration for the name of the Title IX coordinator and bring your concerns to the coordinator’s attention.
+Use AAUW’s Title IX coordinator locator tool or ask the school’s administration for the name of the Title IX coordinator and bring your concerns to the coordinator’s attention.
 In many cases, the coordinator and the administration are willing to work with you to change the unfair treatment.
 Bringing the problems to their attention before filing a complaint with OCR may allow you to work together to find equitable solutions.

-If OCR and the administration do not adequately remedy the discrimination, you may consider hiring an attorney and filing a private lawsuit under Title IX.
+4. Consider other options.
+If neither the Title IX coordinator nor OCR adequately remedy the discrimination, you can also consider hiring an attorney and filing a private lawsuit under Title IX.
+You have the option of filing a private lawsuit without filing the OCR or internal complaint first.